carsakiller/Carsas-Companion/readme.md

-**A detailed can be accessed when running the program and visiting http://localhost:3001/documentation**
+**A detailed documentation (for users and coders) can be found in [documentation.html](https://htmlpreview.github.io/?https://github.com/carsakiller/Carsas-Companion/blob/master/documentation.html) or at [http://localhost:3001/documentation](http://localhost:3001/documentation) when the program is running**

 # How to code